 The Student Union Building (SUB) is the community center of campus.
 The SUB has as many as 20,000 students, faculty, staff, alumni, and guests come through its doors daily.

 Staff of the Student Union & Activities department have been working hard the past several years to bring Texas Tech spirit into the building.
 In 2016, several large photographic wall wraps were completed, representing campus life, athletics, and Texas Tech icons.
 The third floor of the building was renovated in 2017 to provide an open collaboration space for all students.
 The space is filled with moveable tables, chairs, and whiteboards, as well as a threaded power system throughout the floor, resulting in hundreds of available power outlets for students to charge their laptops, phones, and other devices.
+Additionally, the second-floor corridor has just been updated with new paint and carpet with a renovated student collaboration space on the West side.
 In 2006 the SUB completed a $45 million renovation and expansion that has created one of the finest facilities in the United States.
 The expansion included additional space for the official Barnes & Noble campus bookstore, the Student Organization Involvement Center, TV and study lounges, Student Government Association office suite, Student Union & Activities Administration offices, Dean of Students, the Center for Campus Life offices, Student Legal Services, and West Plaza courtyard between the SUB and the library.
-The Office of Parent and Family Relations was added in 2007 along with a games area in the lower west lounge.
+The Office of Parent and Family Relations was added in 2007 along with a games area in the lower west floor.

-The SUB features a five-concept food court, a casual dining area with seating for 600 patrons, six study rooms, 20 technologically capable meeting rooms for events, the 936-seat Allen Theatre, the courtyard, and the east entrance ATM hub.
+The SUB features a six-concept food court, a casual dining area with seating for 500 patrons, six study rooms, 20 technologically capable meeting rooms for events, the 936-seat Allen Theatre, the courtyard, and the east entrance ATM hub.
+Last summer a full-service Chick-fil-A® opened in the northeast corner of the food court.
 In 2014 the Student Union added the Stars and Stripes Military, Veteran, and Family Lounge.
 The Red Raider Ballroom was renovated with improved lighting, sound, and visual technologies in 2013.
 Televisions were added in the food court area in 2016.
 The retail and service corridor on the first floor houses a variety of businesses such as the University ID Office, Prosperity Bank, a University Police sub-station, Sam’s Place Mini-market, CopyMail service center, the Union Bistro, 1923, Red’s Donut Shoppe, Smart Choices, and Paciugo Gelato Caffé.